Skip to content

 toolplane init

-toolplane mcp add linear --url https://mcp.linear.app/mcp --auth oauth
+toolplane mcp add linear --url https://mcp.linear.app/mcp

 toolplane mcp login linear